 - Includes 3 years of Accidental Damage Protection that starts with the Manufacturer's Warranty

 - Only one repair per year is allowed due to accidental damage

 - One replacement unit (if needed) is allowed over the lifetime of the Extended Warranty Period

 - Shipping paid both ways during all 3 years.

 - Excluded if damage is result of misuse or abuse

 - Premium Battery Support includes one replacement of a defective battery per year of warranty

 Can I use my own case?

-No. Students must use the case that the District has purchased.
+No. Students must use the case that the District provides unless the student purchases the Chromebook.
 The District researched several cases and selected the one that we felt offered the best protection.